johngodlee/canopy_photo/infinity_focus.md

 This first paper only says that non-DSLR cameras should have the focus set to infinity, either that or it's confusingly written.

-> All camera internalsoftware filters (e.g. sharpen the picture) need to be turned off.
+> All camera internal software filters (e.g. sharpen the picture) need to be turned off.
 For non-DSLR cameras the "Fish-Eye setting" means that the zoom is fixed at the widest angle and __focus is set to infinity__.
 >
 > -- Melrose et al. 2012